-The winner of last year's feature film competition was German avantgarde horror movie LUZ by Tilman Singer while the short film audience award went to Dennis Ledergerber's Swiss production of THE GIRL IN THE SNOW.
+The winner of last year's feature film competition was DOGS DON'T WEAR PANTS by the Finnish director Jukka-Pekka Valkeapää while the short film audience award went to AVARYA by Gökalp Gönen from Turkey.

-In the ten years since its foundation in 2010 the festival greatly expanded in size and importance, tripling the number of visitors as well as attracting top-notch talents from the movie industry.
-The 10th /slash Filmfestival takes place in four cinemas with a total of five screens.
+In the eleven years since its foundation in 2010 the festival greatly expanded in size and importance, tripling the number of visitors as well as attracting top-notch talents from the movie industry.
+The 11th /slash Filmfestival takes place in four cinemas with a total of five screens.